-    The point of allowing choice is that it demonstrates that we as doctors treat our patients with dignity and respect, as adults capable and willing to be involved in decisions made about their medical care.
+The point of allowing choice is that it demonstrates that we treat our service users with dignity and respect, as adults capable and willing to be involved in decisions regarding their medical care.

-If someone has the capacity, they have the unwavering right to make decisions regarding their own care.
+If someone has the capacity, they have the unwavering right to make these decisions.
 This includes choices surrounding what they would like to drink, eat, wear and when they want to use the bathroom.

 Complex Care Manager, Becci Buck, said: